MisterTea/GPT-IF/GptIfEngine/data/rooms/scenery_actions.md

 The taxi is equipped with a variety of safety features.
 These features include airbags, seatbelts, and a fire extinguisher.

 The taxi is also equipped with a GPS system.
 This system allows the driver to navigate to your destination quickly and easily.

+# cruise_terminal_people

+## look

+The guests at a cruise terminal are a diverse group of people from all walks of life.
+There are families with young children, couples on their honeymoon, groups of friends, and solo travelers.
+People of all ages and from all over the world come together to enjoy a cruise vacation.
+The guests are excited to explore new places, relax on the beach, and make new memories.
+They are all looking forward to a fun and relaxing vacation.

 # cruise_terminal_check_in_desk